The 2019 Policy & Government Career Fair

 2. Do your homework before you go.
 Research the companies attending by browsing through Handshake.

-3. When you get to the Sheraton, decide which companies you will see first.
+3. Before you get to Houston Hall, decide which companies you will see first (interactive map is in the CareerFairPlus app).
 Before you approach a table, think about the research you've done for a minute:

 - What do you already know about the employer?